yahoo/storm-yarn/README.md

 Feel free to ask questions on storm-yarn's mailing list: http://groups.google.com/group/storm-yarn

-## Prerequisite

-Please install the following software first:
-   * Java 8
-   * Maven 3

-## Build
+## New Features:

+Based on the project developed by yahoo, we have added following new features.

+1. We have updated the version of storm from 0.9.0 to 1.0.1.

+2. We have added StormClusterChecker class, and this class is able to monitor the storm cluster.
+It can adjust the number of supervisor based on usage of system resources.

+3. We have added the function of removeSupervisors in order to monitor resources.
+Its function be opposite to addSupervisors.

+4. We have updated the logging framework from logback to log4j2.

+## How to install and use

+Before starting, please make sure you have Hadoop YARN running.

+Besides, The storm-on-yarn implementation does not include running Zookeeper on YARN.
+You need to make sure you have available Zookeeper service.

+When you finish the work above, you can beginning to detailed installation and use.

+The detailed installation including download, build, deployment and running.

+### Download and build

-Download the source code of storm-on-yarn.
+Please install the Java 8 and Maven 3 first.
+These two software are necessary to complied and packaged source code of storm-on-yarn.

-Open the source folder.
-The folder is the root directory of storm-on-yarn.
+You can download the source code of storm-on-yarn or use the command ``git clone <link> `` to get the source code.

-Edit pom.xml in storm-on-yarn root directory (suppose to $StormOnYARN) to set the Hadoop version.
+After you download the source code, you need edit pom.xml in storm-on-yarn root directory to set the Hadoop version.

 ![pom.xml](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/editpom.png)

-To packaged items ,You execute the following command in  $StormOnYARN.
+To packaged items ,You execute the following command in storm-on-yarn root directory.

     mvn package